LDudrey/Weather-App/README.md

 https://stackoverflow.com

-Many thanks to AskBCS and TA assistance.
+Many thanks to Tutoring, AskBCS and TA assistance.

 ## License
 Please refer to the LICENSE in the repo.